dmoghnie/ne-g3/README.md

 _ne-g3_ is a standalone, [G3 PLC](https://www.itu.int/rec/T-REC-G.9903) coordinator and modem implementation for the Microchip G3 Stack.

+This application is in alpha, not ready for production use.
+More work needs to be done on the device registration database.

 ## Features
 - Runs in coordinator or device mode.